Bishop Gore School: School today

 As of 2015, Bishop Gore has 1,002 male and female students aged 11–18, including 112 in the sixth form.
 The sixth form has a separate lounge, facilities and uniform.
-The headteacher is Helen Burgum (the school's first female headteacher, appointed September 2017).
+The headteacher is Steven Wilson.
 Set at the head of Singleton Park, close to the village of Sketty and the seafront, Bishop Gore is built around two quadrangles.
-The red brick building has in the centre the second largest hall in Swansea, second only to the Brangwyn Hall.
 Each pupil is assigned to a house: Caswell, Langland, Bracelet, Rotherslade or Limeslade (named after beaches on the nearby Gower peninsula), which they retain throughout their time at the school.
-Highlights of the school year include the Eisteddfod, the inter-house sports tournaments, the productions by Bishop Gore Theatre Company, and the end-of-year balls for the senior students.
+The school year includes an Eisteddfod, inter-house sports tournaments, productions by Bishop Gore Theatre Company, and end-of-year balls for senior students.

 In January 2010, an inspection report was published which awarded Bishop Gore the highest possible grades in all categories.
 As a result of this the school was featured as a 'best practice' case study by Estyn and was named in the chief inspector's annual report – being the only secondary school in Wales to achieve this recognition.

 Dylan Thomas

 The most famous alumnus of Bishop Gore is almost certainly the poet, playwright and author Dylan Thomas (1914–1953).
 His father, David John (D. J.) Thomas was senior English master at the school, then known as Swansea Grammar School.
 Not a distinguished pupil, he nonetheless gained attention through publishing his first poem in 1926, "The Song Of The Mischievous Dog" and in 1928 winning the school's annual one-mile race.
 He left in 1931 to begin work at The South Wales Daily Post as a junior reporter.

-In 1988 the main surviving structure of the 1869 school building was renamed the Dylan Thomas Building in honour of its former pupil.
+In 1988 the main surviving structure of the 1869 former school building was renamed the Dylan Thomas Building in honour of its former pupil.